-A set of hardware, software, people, procedures, rules, policies, and obligations used to facilitate the trustworthy creation, issuance, management, and use of Certificates and keys based on Public Key cryptography.
+Public Key Infrastructure (PKI) A set of hardware, software, people, procedures, rules, policies, and obligations used to facilitate the trustworthy creation, issuance, management, and use of Certificates and keys based on Public Key cryptography.

-A Certificate that is trusted by virtue of the fact that its corresponding Root Certificate is distributed as a trust anchor in widely-available application
+Publicly-Trusted Certificate A Certificate that is trusted by virtue of the fact that its corresponding Root software.

+Certificate is distributed as a trust anchor in widely-available application